 If you’re interested in becoming an oral surgeon, let me share a word of caution.
-Out of the more than five dozen different occupations with huge student debt that we’ve consulted on, oral and maxillofacial surgeon is the second most expensive to become.
+We’ve consulted on more than five dozen different occupations with huge student debt.
+Oral and maxillofacial surgery (OMFS) is the second most expensive path.

-OMFS student loans have a significant impact on you when you finally earn “real money” at the end of a 12 to 14-year educational journey after high school.
+OMFS student loans have a significant impact when you finally earn “real money” at the end of a 12- to 14-year educational journey.

 When managing this debt the right way, OMFS student loan repayment strategies could mean the difference between reaching financial abundance in your mid-40s and feeling insecure (despite earning multiples of the average household income in America).

-The average debt of a dental student we’ve advised owes $611,286 in student loans if they’re in the oral surgeon field.
+The average debt of our dental student clients is $611,286 in student loans if they’re in the oral surgeon field.
 Most of these oral surgeons went through an MD program.
-While the overall average student debt for becoming an oral surgeon is likely lower than our average, this statistic throws cold water on the salary a new oral surgeon could expect.
+The overall average student debt for becoming an oral surgeon is likely lower than our average.
+But this statistic still throws cold water on the salary a new oral surgeon could expect.

 Oral surgeons complete about as much education after graduating high school as they complete from kindergarten to 12th grade.

-- First, you obtain a four-year bachelor’s degree while completing necessary prereqs for dental school.
+- First, you obtain a four-year bachelor’s degree while completing necessary prerequisites for dental school.
 You might expect a typical $30,000 level of student debt for this degree.

-- Second, you must gain entry to one of the 66 ADA accredited dental schools in the US.
+- Second, you must gain entry to a dental school in the U.S. accredited by the American Dental Association (ADA).
 This usually takes four years and costs anywhere between $250,000 to $550,000 of student debt

 - Third, you need to complete a residency in oral and maxillofacial surgery.
 These residency programs take between four and six years.
 You can also earn your MD by taking additional classes through an affiliated med school.
 This could add an additional five or low six-figure sum to your student debt.